-9.11 documentation 6 Shows a list of all plans on a particular Bamboo server and the current status of each plan.
-If you want to add the gadget to the dashboard, a Jira admin should config ure the Bamboo plugin on the Jira server.
+Bamboo Plans Shows a list of all plans on a particular Bamboo server and the current status of each plan.
+If you want to add the gadget to the dashboard, a Jira admin should config ure the Bamboo plugin on the Jira instance.
 If you have multiple Bamboo servers added in Jira, only one Bamboo Plans gadget will be available per server.
 When you add the gadget to the Jira dashboard, you may see the following message: "The website (container) you have placed this gadget on is unauthorized.
 Please contact your system administrator to have it approved."
 To fix this, you should configure the Bamboo site to allow Jira to draw information from it via gadgets on the dashboard.
 To do this, the Jira admin should first define the Jira site as an OAuth consumer in Bamboo.
 Then, you should perform a once-off authentication so that the gadget displays correctly.
-Shows the clover coverage of plans from a particular Bamboo server.
-If you want to add the gadget to the dashboard, a Jira admin should config ure the Bamboo plugin on the Jira server.
+Clover Coverage 0 Shows the clover coverage of plans from a particular Bamboo server.
+If you want to add the gadget to the dashboard, a Jira admin should config ure the Bamboo plugin on the Jira instance.
 If you have multiple Bamboo servers added in Jira, only one Clover Coverage gadget will be available per server.
 When you add the gadget to the Jira dashboard, you may see the following message: "The website (container) you have placed this gadget on is unauthorized.
 Please contact your system administrator to have it approved."
 To fix this, you should configure the Bamboo site to allow Jira to draw information from it via gadgets on the dashboard.
 To do this, the Jira admin should first define the Jira site as an OAuth consumer in Bamboo.
 Then, you should perform a once-off authentication so that the gadget displays correctly.

-consumer in Bamboo.
-Then, you should perform a once-off authentication so that the gadget displays correctly.
-FishEye g adget S Crucible Charts 0 • • Shows statistical summaries of your code reviews.
-If you want to add the Crucible Charts gadget to your dashboard, a Jira admin should configure the FishEye app on your Jira server.
-FishEye Charts 0 • Shows Lines of Code data from a FishEye repository.
+FishEye g adget s Crucible Charts 0 • • Shows statistical summaries of your code reviews.
+If you want to add the Crucible Charts gadget to your dashboard, a Jira admin should configure the FishEye app on your Jira instance.
+FishEye Charts • • Shows Lines of Code data from a FishEye repository.
 If you want to add the FishEye Charts gadget to the dashboard, make sure that: 1.
 The FishEye app is bundled with Jira Software and a working FishEye instance is linked to the Jira instance.
 2. A link to the code repository is available.
 Only three types of repositories are applicable: subversion, perforce, or cvs.
 Contact the Jira admin about these steps.

-FishEye Recent Changes ets 0 0 ♥ Shows two charts about your repository in one: Lines of Code and commit activity.
+FishEye Recent Changes ets 0 • • Shows two charts about your repository in one: Lines of Code and commit activity.
 If you want to add the FishEye Recent Changesets gadget to the dashboard, make sure that: 1.
 The FishEye app is bundled with Jira Software and a working FishEye instance is linked to the Jira instance.
 2. A link to the code repository is available.
 Only three types of repositories are applicable: subversion, perforce, or cvs.
 Contact the Jira admin about these steps.